SSWConsulting/SSW.Rules.Content/rules/do-you-confirm-with-the-venue-on-the-day-of-the-presentation-or-the-day-before-if-its-a-morning-presentation/rule.md

 ---
+seoDescription: "Confirm venue details to ensure a smooth presentation experience on the day of the event or the day before for morning presentations."
 type: rule
 archivedreason:
 title: Do you confirm with the venue on the day of the presentation? (or the day before if it’s a morning presentation)